Trung-Dev/generator-richmedia-temple/index.md

-First lets get started with something simple.

 ## Initial Setup

-So for this you need [yeoman](https://yeoman.io/). [yeoman](https://yeoman.io/) is web scaffolding tool for modern webtools.
+So for this you need [Yeoman](https://yeoman.io/).
+Yeoman is web scaffolding tool for modern webtools.
 Please go to there website if you want to know more.
 Lets install yeoman globaly so its available in your terminal / command prompt as "yo"

-`npm install -G yo`
+$ `npm install -G yo`

 _yeoman has been installed globally_

 Now lets install the richmedia generator globally so yeoman can use this generator to start scaffolding you richmedia unit, used for scaffolding all your initial projects.

-`npm install -G generator-richmedia-temple`
+$ `npm install -G generator-richmedia-temple`

 _richmedia-temple generator for yemoan has been installed globally_

 ## Lets get started

-Its advisable when creating a new richmedia unit to first scaffold the initial project.
-This will save you a lot of time and effort.
+Its advisable when creating a new richmedia unit to first scaffold the initial project This will save you a lot of time and effort.
+More information on how to do this can be found [here](https://mediamonks.github.io/richmedia-temple-server/docs/creating-a-project.html).

 Lets run the richmedia-temple generator.

-`yo richmedia-temple`
+$ `yo richmedia-temple`

-_Your now running the richmedia-temple generator. generator-richmedia-temple._
+_Your now running the richmedia-temple generator._

-And follow the instructions, like you see below.
+To create a new banner, follow the instructions that you see below.
 You can use the arrow keys and enter key on your keyboard to make choices.

 ```bash
 Welcome to Richmedia Temple Generator v1.4.1